Skip to content

 Fork

-Marlin's fork contains a large amount of aluminum, steel, and magnesium, offering plenty of room for improvement.
-However, after researching our supply chain, we discovered these forks are using post-consumer recycled materials in the castings, which places the emissions well within the suitable range.
+The Marlin's fork contains a large amount of aluminium, steel and magnesium, offering plenty of room for improvement.
+However, after researching our supply chain, we discovered that these forks are using post-consumer recycled materials in the castings, which places the emissions well within the suitable range.

 Frame

-Through supplier outreach, we learned our aluminum frames were being produced using carbon-intensive fossil fuels – likely coal power.
+Through supplier outreach, we discovered that our aluminium frames were being produced using carbon-intensive fossil fuels – most likely coal power.
 Since then, we’ve worked with multiple factories to implement a hydroelectric process that helps massively reduce frame emissions.

-We are in the process of implementing low carbon aluminum in our rims, with plans to make changes to other parts as well.
+We are in the process of implementing low carbon aluminium in our rims, with plans to make changes to other parts as well.

 Why is this in percentages?

-We estimate product emissions by modeling production processes, materials, and energy use.
+We estimate product emissions by modelling production processes, materials and energy use.
 As we learn more, we refine our models for better accuracy.
 Since our 2021 report, we’ve updated Marlin's analysis four times.
 Showing reductions as percentages gives a clearer picture than using absolute numbers.

-What kind of impact will low-emission aluminum have?
+What kind of impact will low-emission aluminium have?